Advertisement

 What to know when starting HIV treatment

 HIV (human immunodeficiency virus) is a chronic viral infection that destroys white blood cells and weakens the immune system.
 When the immune system is weakened, the body becomes more susceptible to infections and certain types of cancers.
-Untreated, HIV can progress into AIDS (acquired immunodeficiency syndrome).
+Left untreated, HIV can progress into AIDS (acquired immunodeficiency syndrome).

-There is no known cure for HIV, but HIV can be managed.
+There is no known cure for HIV, but the infection can be managed.
 With continuous treatment with medication, a healthy lifestyle, and attention to healthcare, people who have HIV can enjoy good health and long lives.

 If you have been diagnosed with HIV, it’s important to start treatment as early as possible.
 Treating early reduces damage to the immune system, lowers the risk of complications, and is associated with better long-term health.
-It also helps prevent transmitting the virus to other people.
+It also helps prevent transmission of the virus to other people.

 Your best source of information about treating HIV will be your healthcare providers.
 When working with your healthcare providers, it helps to know what to expect from treatment and what questions to ask.